Door County, WI

 Where to stay

-Walking into the guest house at Chanticleer Guest House, I immediately noticed a large New York Times article feature raving about the bed and breakfast on the wall.
+Walking into the guest house at Chanticleer Guest House, I immediately noticed a large New York Times article feature on the wall raving about the bed and breakfast.
 They deserve all that praise and more.

-I stayed in a loft equipped with French doors to a massive bathroom, a jacuzzi, and an easy exit through a balcony patio.
+I stayed in a loft equipped with French doors to a massive bathroom, along with a jacuzzi and an easy exit through a balcony patio.

-Door County officials recommend that you book B&Bs for the summer season six to eight months in advance.
+Door County officials tell me you should book B&Bs for the summer season six to eight months in advance.
 Those who vacation there end up booking their stay for the following year before they even leave.

 What To Do